Caleb N. Taylor: Early life

 Caleb Newbold Taylor was born near Newportville, Pennsylvania.
-He was engaged in agricultural pursuits, and served as a delegate to the Whig State convention at Harrisburg, Pennsylvania, in 1832.
+He was engaged in agricultural pursuits, and was a delegate to the Whig State convention at Harrisburg, Pennsylvania, in 1832.
 He was an unsuccessful candidate for election to Congress in 1848, 1850, and again in 1852.
 He was a delegate to the 1860 Republican National Convention.

+Taylor managed the finances of his extended family.
+He was the older brother of Franklin Taylor, who was the father of the mechanical engineer and management consultant Frederick Winslow Taylor.

 United States House of Representatives

 Taylor was elected as a Republican to the Fortieth Congress.
 He successfully contested the election of John R. Reading to the Forty-first Congress.

+Later career and death

-Later, he was engaged in banking, and served as president of the Farmers’ National Bank of Bristol, Bucks County, Pennsylvania, from 1875 until his death at his home, “Sunbury Farm,” near Newportville.
-Interment in the Friends Burying Ground in Bristol, Pennsylvania.
+Later he was engaged in banking, and was president of the Farmers’ National Bank of Bristol, Pennsylvania, from 1875 until his death in 1887 at his home, "Sunbury Farm," near Newportville.
+At the time of his death he owned 1335 acres of land on 9 farms and 30 houses.
+His combined assets were worth $315,617.73.